brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

          = 'MyVendor\\MyExtension\\ViewHelpers\\Schema';

    This way you don't have to think about which namespace to use.
-And if the pending type is moved to the core vocabulary you have no need to touch your Fluid templates.
+And if the pending type is moved to the core section you have no need to touch your Fluid templates.
 Of course, feel free to use another namespace.

 .. attention::